oaeproject/Hilary/README.md

 To start it in the background, you can update the `redis.conf` to set the property `daemonize yes`.

 Redis is used for caching frequently accessed data and for broadcasting messages (PubSub) across the application cluster.

-> Note: For OS X Mavericks, `brew install redis` will install Redis and its dependencies.

 #### ElasticSearch